dreamfony/dv/docroot/profiles/dv/docs/architecture/question_message.md

 ## Question Message

-// TODO document Question mail template
+// document Question mail template
 // current template is called Content is hardcoded to Croatian language
 // and does not have recipient-data and sender-data tokens